w00kie-n00kie/TheWinchester/README.md

 # History
 A lot of the mods started life when i was working on the JaxTellar Ravenhearst mod.
 These have been converted and extended to work with A20.
 New modules have been added and i have plans to hopefully add more as time goes on.

+# Credits
+Thanks to Jax Tellar for the base template for the Action Skills.